each/draft-aname/draft-ietf-dnsop-aname.md

 target's address records.
-The ANAME record can be present at any DNS node, and can coexist with most other RR types, enabling it to be present at a zone apex, or any other name where the presence of other records prevent the use of a CNAME record.
+The ANAME record can be present at any DNS node, and can coexist with most other RR types, enabling it to be present at a zone apex, or any other name where the presence of other records prevents the use of a CNAME record.

 Similar authoritative functionality has been implemented and deployed by a number of DNS software vendors and service providers, using names